ajroach42/ajroach42.github.io/_posts/2025-10-04-joelanta-2025-retrospective.md

 Joelanta 2024 and 2025 were held at the Gas South Center.
 Perhaps the location is the issue?

 ![Our booth at Toylanta 2025]({{site.baseurl}}/images/487155845_1001422582052812_1730205183323320369_n.jpeg)
-> Our booth at Joelanta 2025.
+> Our booth at Toylanta 2025.
 We were in the furthest room from the main event hall, upstairs, at the end of a long hallway.
 The booth was awkwardly shaped.
 In spite of that, it was a better show.

 *   **Toylanta 2025:** Was held at the same venue in March.
 We generated $9,000 in revenue.
 It wasn't our best show, but it was solid.
 The venue itself isn't the problem.
 (Toylanta 2025 had some issues of its own, but they were minor compared to the last two Joelantas.)
 *   **Japanfest 2025:** I was at the Gas South Center **the weekend before** Joelanta, vending for a friend at [Bonsabi Tea](https://www.bonsabitea.com/).
 They had their **best Japanfest ever** in terms of sales and volume.
 In the same building, three doors down, one week prior.